 With over 30 temples across town, this seems the obvious starting point.
 However, all too often I get lost with the huge range of options.
 So, where do you start?

 The most iconic temple in Luang Prabang is called Wat Xieng Thong which was built back in the 1500s.
 This ornate temple is located right up in the north-west corner of town where the Mekong River and Nam Khan River meet.

 Wat Xieng Thong is open daily from 8am to 5pm.
 The entrance fee is 20,000 kip (about USD 2.50), a modest price.
 Remember to be considerate, dress appropriately covering shoulders and knees, and keep your volume down, as this temple is actively visited by worshippers.

-Continue your exploring Luang Prabang by foot with these top 10 temples around Luang Prabang, you’ll be able to walk to most of them within one day.
+If you loved Wat Xieng Thong then you might also like these top 10 temples around Luang Prabang.
+You’ll be able to walk to most of them within just one day.

 If you’ve ever wanted to pick up meditation, then the time is now.
 As I mentioned, Luang Prabang has over 30 active temples throughout the town, which means plenty of monks.
 And what do monks do really well?
 You guessed it.